 delicacies from Paris

-we spent a few days in Paris in 2017, during which time we explored art stores, tiny restaurants that served crêpes, and, of course, La Tour Eiffel. our favorite french treats: la maison du chocolat and candles from diptyque.
+they also spent a few days in Paris in 2017, during which time they explored art stores, tiny restaurants that served crêpes, and, of course, La Tour Eiffel. our favorite french treats: la maison du chocolat and candles from diptyque.

 the mysteries of Holland